 One of many low points of Roy Hodgson’s dismal spell as manager, goals from future Reds legend Charlie Adam and Luke Varney fired Blackpool to victory, leaving Liverpool in the relegation zone.

-We’ve compared that team to Jurgen Klopp’s title-winning side to see just how far new owners FSG have taken the club, although it’s probably fair to say the most important improvement came in the dugout.
+We’ve compared that team to Jurgen Klopp’s title-winning side of 2019-20 to see just how far FSG have taken the club, although it’s probably fair to say the most important improvement came in the dugout.

 Of the XI to take to the field against Blackpool, Pepe Reina was one of the few players with credit in the back with Liverpool supporters.